garagehive/garagehive.github.io/docs/trial-quick-start-purchasing.md

 #   Purchasing and Parts

-Here we will look at purchasing & Parts within Garage Hive.
+Here we will look at purchasing & parts within Garage Hive.
 In this module you will learn how to raise a purchase order from a jobsheet and how to process the purchase order once the invoice has arrived.
 You will also how to view your items to return report and how to raise a purchase return order.

 ####  How to create a purchase order